github/KustoSchemaTools/README.md

       maximumConcurrentOperationsPerNode: 3
     extentsPurgeRebuildCapacity:
       maximumConcurrentOperationsPerNode: 1
+  workloadGroups:
+  - workloadGroupName: DataScience
+    workloadGroupPolicy:
+      requestRateLimitsEnforcementPolicy:
+        commandsEnforcementLevel: Cluster
 ```

 The `KustoClusterOrchestrator` coordinates between cluster handlers to manage cluster configuration changes:

 1. **Loading Configuration**: Uses `YamlClusterHandler` to parse the YAML configuration file and load the desired cluster state
-2. **Reading Current State**: Uses `KustoClusterHandler` to connect to each live cluster and retrieve the current capacity policy settings
+2. **Reading Current State**: Uses `KustoClusterHandler` to connect to each live cluster and retrieve the current capacity policy and workload group settings
 3. **Generating Changes**: Compares the desired state (from YAML) with the current state (from Kusto) to identify differences
-4. **Creating Scripts**: Generates the necessary Kusto control commands (like `.alter-merge cluster policy capacity`) to apply the changes
+4. **Creating Scripts**: Generates the necessary Kusto control commands (like `.alter-merge cluster policy capacity` and `.create-or-alter workload_group`) to apply the changes
 5. **Applying Updates**: Executes the generated scripts against the live clusters to synchronize them with the desired configuration

 Currently no plugins are supported.
 The orchestrator expects all cluster configuration in a central file.